 (2) All scientific programs of state veterinary medical associations or veterinary technician associations;

-(3) Scientific programs which are approved by the registry of the approved continuing education (RACE) of the American association of veterinary state boards (AAVSB); and
+(3) Scientific and non-scientific clinical programs which are approved by the registry of the approved continuing education (RACE) of the American association of veterinary state boards (AAVSB); and

-(4) All programs approved by the board, not associated with RACE or AVMA and its suborganizations.
+(4) All scientific and clinical programs approved by the board, not associated with RACE or AVMA and its suborganizations.

-(B) Veterinarians must report thirty hours of continuing education per renewal.
-Of the required hours, at least twenty hours must be board approved scientific and directly related to the practice of veterinary medicine.
-No more than ten hours may be in related areas such as practice management.
+(E) Veterinarians must report thirty hours of continuing education per renewal.
+Of the required hours, at least twenty hours must be approved scientific or non-scientific clinical and directly related to the practice of veterinary medicine.
+No more than ten hours may be in non-scientific practice management/professional development.

-(C) Registered veterinary technicians must report ten hours of board approved continuing education per renewal.
-Six hours must be scientific and directly related to the practice of veterinary medicine.
-No more than four hours may be in related areas such as practice management.
+(F) Registered veterinary technicians must report ten hours of continuing education per renewal.
+Six hours must be approved scientific or non-scientific clinical and directly related to the practice of veterinary medicine.
+No more than four hours may be in non-scientific practice management/professional development.

 Promulgated Under: 119.03